Islamic State leader Baghdadi died 'in panic and dread', says Trump

 “He reached the end of the tunnel as our dogs chased him down.
 He ignited his vest, killing himself and his three children.
 His body was mutilated by the blasts.
 The tunnel had caved on him,” Trump added.

-“He died after running into a dead-end tunnel, whimpering and crying and screaming.”
+“He died ... whimpering and crying and screaming.”

 In the hours before Trump’s announcement, sources in the region had described the raid on a compound in the village of Barisha, in Idlib province bordering Turkey, in the early hours of Sunday.